kRavi07/python-quote-generator/README.md

 ## Show your support

-Give a ⭐️ if this project helped you!
+Give a ⭐️ if your love this project !

 ***
 _This tool is created  with ❤️ by Ravi Kant Kumar (https://github.com/kravi07)_